Rocky-MPN/Rocky-MPN/README.md

 #  I am a self-taught passionate frontend developer!

-I decided to change my career at the age of 40 as I believe it's never too late to follow your dreams.
+I decided to change my career at the age of 40 as I believe it's never too late to follow your dreams!

 # Front End project and excercises